Sar-thak-3/Personal-Agent/README.md

 ## LLMS Used

-Here for query agent I used the LangChain LLM provided by [Gorq](https://console.groq.com/).
+Here for the query agent, I used the LangChain LLM provided by [Gorq](https://console.groq.com/).
 This LLM enables conversational capabilities by maintaining chat history and offering features like managing conversational history and more.

-This is like a custom LLMs for particular use cases in which data is provided by the user and required answers from that data.
+This is like a custom LLM for particular use cases in which data is provided by the user and required answers from that data.

+<I>**I used this basic LLM model of LangChain because I used it earlier sometime, of course, it does not have capabilities like the recent LLMs like Gemini, ChatGPT, and Llama.
+Using my approach for creating personal agents can produce excellent results with these new models.
+I just focussed best approach on how to make the best results rather than choosing the best LLM model, as the problem statement states to solve the issue with the best approach, not the best model.**</I>

 ## Raw Data Organization